revenium/revenium-spring-boot-starter/README.md

 }
 ```

-This example sends metering data to the Revenium platform when the `analyzeSentiment` method is invoked.
-The sourceId is statically set to "sentiment-analysis" and the subscriptionId is dynamically set to the second argument of the method.
+This example sends metering data to the Revenium platform when the `summarize` method is invoked.
+The sourceId is statically set to "text-summarizer" and the subscriptionId is dynamically set to the second argument of the method.
 The metering elements are set to a JSON object containing the number of LLM tokens consumed by the method.